adolya/anycloud-templates-aws-base/README.md

 # IMPORTANT
 After account infrastructure defined as code.
 Go to AWS console security credentials and deactivate/delete access key we used at the begining<br>
 Also enable Two Factor Authentication for your root account.
 And use the admin_user, for your future needs.

+## OPTIONAL
+If you wish to enable billing for non-root user follow [this](https://www.kodyaz.com/aws/enable-aws-iam-users-access-to-billing-information.aspx)